 Prime every surface to give your paint a good base.
 This step also covers imperfections.
 Shellac or oil-based primer will prevent stains from bleeding through your paint.

 Feeling impatient?
 Choose a fast-drying product.
-And consider tinting your primer to match a dark-colored paint.
+And consider tinting your primer to match a dark-coloured paint.

-Now You Know How to Prep Cabinets For Painting
+Hire a Professional to Help Prep Cabinets For Painting

 Prepping can be tedious.
 But you’ll appreciate your efforts when admiring your refreshed kitchen.